 Côte de Brouilly

 A smaller cru, this one sits at a higher elevation on the slopes of Mont Brouilly.
 When compared to the cru of Brouilly, the soils here are more consistent in their make up of schist, blue stone, and volcanic rock.
 The wines tend to have fine definition, structure, and floral qualities.

 Now that you’ve learned more about the terroir among the 10 Crus of Beaujolais, you’re ready to start tasting some of these wonderful French wines.
-Find a great variety from our top-rated red wines to our Weekly Tastings.
+Find a great variety from our top-rated red wines on our Premium Selection or Last Chance pages.